heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 - What is the `Host` header?
 How can it be used to serve multiple domains on the same IP address?
 - What is the difference between vertical and horizontal scaling?
-- What is the difference between a CDN and a reverse proxy cache?
-- What is the difference between expiration and validation caching models?

 ## Finished?
 Was it easy?
 Was it hard?